anasderkaoui/AutoRCX/ROS2 and Arduino serial communication/README.md

 source install/local_setup.sh
 ```

-Now you might run into an error related "TinyXML2", here is the fix:<br>
+Now you might run into an error related to "TinyXML2", here is the fix:<br>
 - Go to the [TinyXML2 repo](https://github.com/leethomason/tinyxml2) and download the ZIP file under the green "Code" button.
 - Extract the compressed file, rename it to `tinyxml2` and move it to the "Home" directory.
 - Finally run the commands again and it should work properly.<br>